notarock/rochdamour.com/content/homelab/01-introducing-argocd.md

 like this:

-{{< center-image src="/lab/01-introducing-argocd/gitops-config.png" alt="GitOps repository with notarock.lol folder containing deployment.yaml, ingress.yaml, kustomization.yaml, namespace.yaml and service.yaml"  >}}
+{{< center-image src="/lab/01-introducing-argocd/gitops-config.png" alt="GitOps repository with rochdamour.com folder containing deployment.yaml, ingress.yaml, kustomization.yaml, namespace.yaml and service.yaml"  >}}

 The `kustomization.yaml` file is pretty straightforward.
 Argo CD recognizes that this folder uses Kustomize and will automatically render the configuration for